cgwire/kitsu/docs/getting-started-production/README.md

 Then 7 and 8 are the option parts.
 If you already have a spreadsheet with your asset/shot.

-See batch Action section for more details.
+See the batch Action section for more details.

 [Batch Action](../batch-action/README.md#create-assets-from-a-csv-spreadsheet-file)